๐Ÿ“ฆOperations Management

 Why This Matters

 Capacity planning sits at the heart of operations management because it forces you to answer one of the toughest strategic questions: how much capability should you build, and when?
 Get it wrong, and you're either bleeding money on idle resources or losing customers to competitors who can deliver.
-Every capacity decision involves trade-offs between cost efficiency, service levels, risk tolerance, and competitive positioning—and these trade-offs show up repeatedly on exams.
+Every capacity decision involves trade-offs between cost efficiency, service levels, risk tolerance, and competitive positioning.

 You're being tested on your ability to match the right planning approach to specific business contexts.
-Don't just memorize model names—understand when each model applies, what trade-offs it accepts, and how it connects to broader concepts like demand forecasting, cost structures, and competitive strategy.
-The exam will ask you to recommend approaches for given scenarios, so think like a consultant, not a textbook.
+Don't just memorize model names.
+Understand when each model applies, what trade-offs it accepts, and how it connects to broader concepts like demand forecasting, cost structures, and competitive strategy.
+Exams will ask you to recommend approaches for given scenarios, so think like a consultant, not a textbook.

 Timing Strategies: When to Add Capacity